Choang9/CausalVQA/README.md

 ## Evaluation

 Use the evaluation scripts in the Evaluation directory.
+We used Claude 3.5 Sonnet and GPT-4o as judges to evaluate the responses of these models.
+This requires **paid subscription** to use the APIs.
 More information can be found in the README file of this directory.

 ## Acknowledgment